ReFreeKV: Towards Threshold-Free KV Cache Compression: Introduction

-In this work, we propose a \textbf{new objective} that lifts the threshold dependency in KV cache pruning, thereby enabling the system to robustly handle arbitrary inputs without input-specific tuning.
-Specifically, our objective prioritizes two principles: \textbf{1)} the method operates with a universal threshold insensitive to inputs, effectively rendering it ``threshold-free''; and \textbf{2)} the method should consistently achieve performance comparable to its full-cache counterpart, by automatically adjusting KV cache budgets.
-Only after satisfying these two criteria should the method pursue the best possible compression ratio.
-As shown by our full experimental results in Table~\ref{main_result}, while prior methods may achieve strong compression on certain datasets, none satisfies both critical aspects by our new objective.
+Specifically, our objective prioritizes two principles: \textbf{1)} the method may operate with a universal threshold insensitive to inputs, effectively rendering it ``\emph{threshold-free}''; and \textbf{2)} the method should consistently achieve performance comparable to its full-cache counterpart, able to dynamically adjust KV cache budgets.
+Pursuing the best possible compression ratio only comes after satisfying these two criteria.
+As shown by our full experimental results in Table~\ref{main_result}, while prior methods may achieve strong compression on certain datasets, none could fulfill our objective to achieve consistent performance across diverse inputs.

-Towards our goal, we then propose a novel method, \textbf{\method}, featuring a th\underline{Re}shold-\underline{Free} KV cache pruning.
-Our method adopts a two-step process with a novel metric to dynamically control the KV cache budget.
-Concretely, it first ranks all KV cache positions based on their positional importance, a signal proven useful by StreamingLLM \cite{DBLP:conf/iclr/XiaoTCHL24}; then, it progressively retains key-value vectors in order, and discards the remaining KV cache once the stopping criterion of our proposed input-insensitive \emph{Uni-Metric}.
-For minimal overhead, \method is implemented with Torch parallel operators, and our analysis in Section~\ref{ssec:time} shows that its latency is on par with prior efficient KV pruning methods varying batch sizes.
+Towards this objective, we propose \textbf{\method}, a novel method featuring th\underline{Re}shold-\underline{Free} KV cache pruning. \method adopts a two-stage process with an input-insensitive threshold metric to dynamically control the KV cache budget.
+Conceptually, it first ranks all KV cache positions based on their positional importance; then, it progressively retains key-value vectors in order, and discards the remaining KV cache once the stopping criterion is met.
+For minimal overhead, \method is designed for implementation with parallel operators, instead of sequential processing.
+As shown in Section~\ref{ssec:time}, its latency is on par with prior efficient KV pruning methods across varying batch sizes.

-The ``threshold-free'' aspect stems from the empirical validation of our \emph{Uni-Metric} described in Section~\ref{ssec:method}, whose design is shown to be consistent and insensitive to variations in input domains and sequence lengths.
-Specifically, it adopts a \emph{Uni}versal threshold leveraging the Frobenius norm of attention matrix, such that halting by the same threshold empirically incurs minimal degradation relative to the full-cache capacity.
-By design, \method naturally yields higher compression ratios for simpler tasks, while allocating more cache resources to more complex ones.
+The \emph{threshold-free} aspect stems from a universal metric in the stopping criterion, termed \emph{Uni-Metric}, whose design is shown to be consistent and \textbf{insensitive to variations} in input domains and sequence lengths.
+It should be noted that \emph{threshold-free} does not mean the absence of any thresholding mechanism; though, we intentionally use this framing to emphasize that the efficacy of such method does not rely on a pre-determined threshold, thus no threshold calibration is needed in practice.
+By design, \method naturally adjusts to higher compression ratios on simpler tasks, while allocating more cache resources to more complex ones.